How to store your vinyl: The ultimate guide to keeping your records in pristine condition

 Cleaning

-Whether you’re storing your records for the short or the long term, you should always give them a quick clean before putting them away.
-This is to prevent the build-up of dust, mould or mildew, which can seriously impact your listening experience over time.
-To get the job done properly, buy a good-quality microfibre cloth and some cleaning solution, as well as an anti-static brush.
-We've rounded-up our favourite products and gadgets in this guide to the best vinyl record cleaners.
+Storing your records properly isn’t the only way to keep them in great condition, and whether you’re stashing them away for the short or the long-term, you should always give them a quick clean first.
+This will prevent the build-up of dust, mould or mildew, all of which can seriously impact your listening experience over time.
+I would recommend getting a good-quality microfibre cloth and some cleaning solution, as well as a brush for removing any static.
+For tips on what to buy, check out our guide to the best vinyl record cleaners.

 How to store vinyl: Do's and dont's